Horror vacui (philosophy): Origin

+As advanced by Aristotle in Physics:

 Etymology

 Plenism means "fullness", from Latin plēnum, English "plenty", cognate via Proto-Indo-European to "full".
 In Ancient Greek, the term for the void is τὸ κενόν (to kenón).

 History

 The idea was restated as "Natura abhorret vacuum" by François Rabelais in his series of books titled Gargantua and Pantagruel in the 1530s.
 The theory was supported and restated by Galileo Galilei in the early 17th century as "Resistenza del vacuo".
 Galileo was surprised by the fact that water could not rise above a certain level in an aspiration tube in his suction pump, leading him to conclude that there is a limit to the phenomenon.
 René Descartes proposed a plenic interpretation of atomism to eliminate the void, which he considered incompatible with his concept of space.
 The theory was rejected by later scientists, such as Galileo's pupil Evangelista Torricelli, who repeated his experiment with mercury.
 Blaise Pascal successfully repeated Galileo's and Torricelli's experiment and foresaw no reason why a perfect vacuum could not be achieved in principle.
 Scottish philosopher Thomas Carlyle mentioned Pascal's experiment in the Edinburgh Encyclopædia in an 1823 article titled "Pascal".

-James Clerk Maxwell subscribed to this philosophy when he argued forcefully for the existence of the luminiferous aether in his 1861 electromagnetic theory of light.